chrischantheman/chrischantheman.github.io/_pages/readinglist.md

 * Innovators Dilemma
 * The Hard Thing about Hard Things
 * The Lean Startup
+* The Inevitable
+* Valuation: Methods & Models in Applied Corporate Finance
+* Crossing the Chasm
+* Built to Sell

 ### Personal Growth
 * 4-Hour Work Week